Casting Your Vote

 - Drop off your official ballot at your county’s designated secure dropbox locations

-- Drop off your ballot in person to your County Board of Elections office- you must bring identification (any form of identification with name, address and signature).
+- Drop off your ballot in person at your County Board of Elections office- you must bring identification (any form of identification with name, address and signature).

-- Mail your official ballot via the postal service-no postage required.
+- Mail your official ballot via the postal service-all ballots must be postmarked by November 2, 2021.

 I haven't received my official ballot.
 What now?